Bradford protein assay

 The Bradford protein assay (also known as the Coomassie protein assay) was developed by Marion M. Bradford in 1976.
 It is a quick and accurate spectroscopic analytical procedure used to measure the concentration of protein in a solution.
 The reaction is dependent on the amino acid composition of the measured proteins.

+The original paper presenting and revealing the Bradford protein assay is one of the most cited academic papers in history, currently ranking 3rd on the all-time citation list with just over 150,000 citations.